sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

 >Ensure that you choose the correct device platform tab above.
 Once you have scanned and onboarded using the onboarding URL, it will be remembered.
 If you log out and onboard again, you will be prompted to either continue using the current application or scan a new QR code.

-SAP Business Application Studio has a feature to display the QR code for onboarding in the Mobile client.
-Click on `Application.app` to open it in MDK Application Editor, and then click the **Application QR Code** icon.

 1. Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-iOS-client/Onboarding-iOS-client.md) to successfully on-board the MDK client on your iOS device.

     After you accept app update, tap on the **Products** to navigate to the Products List page.